Disposal guide

 Junk-hauler pickup

-Most expensive — $75-150 per mattress
+The most expensive option. $75-150 per mattress

 Step-by-step: prep + handoff